To learn more about diabetes and how Toujeo is used, see the “Is Toujeo used for diabetes?” section below.

 If you’re concerned about gaining weight, talk with your doctor.
 They can help you work toward or maintain a weight that’s right for you.

-Injection site reactions are typically mild and may cause other symptoms, such as redness, pain, and bruising.
+Injection site reactions are typically mild and may cause other symptoms, such as redness or discoloration, pain, and bruising.

 If you have a rash on your entire body or most of your body, it might be a symptom of a severe allergic reaction.
 Other symptoms of an allergic reaction may include trouble breathing, fast heart rate, or sweating.
 See “Allergic reaction” below for details.